CogentRoleplayCommunity/FogentRoleplay/src/Magic/Fellcraft/Hemacraft/Hemacraft.md

 | [Vial of Supreme Healing Blood](https://docs.google.com/document/d/1AfygcOVMcKjrdrc7rdwvSomWy2GugHqHnHWW1z7xWpE/edit?usp=sharing)  | 5               | 4 hr      |
 | [Vial of Revival Healing Blood](https://docs.google.com/document/d/1tgVnTAvAk-b89AMo1rZc5qA9N3-BmkJiTTzFqW8AU_Y/edit?usp=sharing)  | 6               | 8 hr      |

-#### Absorb Ichor: Blood
+#### Absorb Fellblood: Blood

-Blood can be consumed to absorb Ichor.
-Every time a Hemacraft attack is successfully made, you may regain 1 Ichor.
-An extra point of Ichor should be awarded if a Fellkind of Monster blood is consumed.
-The opponent loses 1 Ichor.
+Blood can be consumed to absorb Fellblood.
+Every time a Hemacraft attack is successfully made, you may regain 1 Fellblood.
+An extra point of Fellblood should be awarded if a Fellkind of Monster blood is consumed.
+The opponent loses 1 Fellblood.